harvard-lil/website-static/app/_our_work/recollected.md

 # Required
 what_does_it_do: >
-  Collects stories from people about the things that would hurt for them to lose
+  Collects stories from people about the things that would hurt for them to lose.

 # Optional
 why_does_it_exist: >